-Net interest income decreased \$1.1 million, or 6.4%, to \$16.0 million for fiscal year 2020, compared to \$17.1 million for the prior year period.
-The decrease was due to a \$1.6 million decrease in interest income, partially offset by a \$0.5 million decrease in interest expense for the period.
+Net interest income decreased \$0.1 million, or 0.6%, to \$15.9 million for fiscal year 2021, compared to \$16.0 million for the prior year period.
+The decrease was attributable to a \$1.3 million decrease in interest income, partially offset by a \$1.2 million decrease in interest expense for the period.

-Interest income decreased \$1.6 million, or 6.9%, to \$21.6 million, compared to \$23.2 million for the prior year period.
-Interest income on money market investments decreased \$0.6 million, or 50.0%, primarily due to a decline in the average balance of the Bank's interest-bearing account at the Federal Reserve Bank.
-Interest income on loans decreased \$0.5 million, or 2.6%, comprised of a decrease of \$0.8 million due to a \$18.8 million decrease in average balances in the current period, which was partially offset by a current period increase of \$0.3 million due to an 8 basis-point improvement in the overall yield.
-The decrease in the average loans outstanding is a result of the Bank's focused efforts to reduce the concentration level of commercial real estate loans during the prior fiscal years.
+Interest income decreased \$1.3 million, or 6.0%, to \$20.3 million, compared to \$21.6 million for the prior year period.
+Interest income on mortgage-backed securities decreased \$0.5 million due to a decline in average balances and rates compared to the prior year.
+Interest income on money market investments decreased \$0.5 million as the \$58.9 million increase in the average balance of the Bank's interest-bearing account at the Federal Reserve Bank was offset by a 1.77% decrease in interest rates.
+Interest income on loans decreased \$0.4 million, or 2.1%, comprised of a decrease of \$1.9 million due to a 41 basis-point decline in the overall yield of the loan portfolio resulting primarily from attrition of above market-rate purchased residential loans, which also caused acceleration of premiums.
+This was partially offset by an increase in interest income of \$1.5 million due to a \$32.7 million increase in average loan balances.

-Interest expense decreased \$0.5 million, or 8.2%, to \$5.6 million compared to \$6.1 million for the prior year period.
-Interest expense on deposits decreased \$0.6 million, or 11.5%, primarily due to a \$62.0 million decrease in the average balances of certificates of deposit.
-This decrease was partially offset by higher rates on certificates of deposits.
-Interest expense on borrowings increased \$0.1 million, or 11.1%, from the prior fiscal year due to an increase in average borrowings during the current year-to-date period, partially offset by a 60 basis points decrease in the cost to borrow.
+Interest expense decreased \$1.2 million, or 21.4%, to \$4.4 million compared to \$5.6 million for the prior year period.
+Interest expense on deposits decreased \$0.8 million, or 17.4%, primarily due to a decrease in the average rates of certificates of deposit.
+Interest expense on borrowings decreased \$0.3 million, or 30.0%, from the prior fiscal year despite an increase in the average borrowings as the Bank secured advances on the PPPLF at the Federal Reserve at a lower cost to borrow of 35 basis points in order to support its PPP program.